jeremydaly/serverless-mysql/README.md

 | zombieMinTimeout | `Integer` | The minimum number of *seconds* that a connection must be idle before the module will recycle it. | `3` |

 ### Connection Backoff
 If `manageConns` is not set to `false`, then this module will automatically kill idle connections or disconnect the current connection if the `connUtilization` limit is reached.
 Even with this aggressive strategy, it is possible that multiple functions will be competing for available connections.
-The `backoff` setting uses the strategy outlined [here](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to use *Jitter* instead of *Exponential Backoff* when attempting connections retries.
+The `backoff` setting uses the strategy outlined [here](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to use *Jitter* instead of *Exponential Backoff* when attempting connection retries.

 The two supported methods are `full` and `decorrelated` Jitter.
 Both are effective in reducing server strain and minimize retries.
 The module defaults to `full`.